radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 We’ve now finally set up our project correctly, you can save the project and use it in the future as a template.
 In case you missed some steps you can find the complete project inside the "*DynamoWorkshop.ZeroTouch - part 1"* folder.

-## Dynamo Node Development - Part 2
+## 1 - Dynamo Node Development

-In this part we will develop a few sample nodes exploring inputs, outputs and Dynamo's geometry.
+In this part we will develop a few sample nodes exploring inputs, outputs, Dynamo's geometry and handling error/exceptions.
 Since we wont't be interacting with Revit just yet, development will target Dynamo Sandbox.
-As mentioned previously, each `public` method that you have in your project will show up as a node in Dynamo.
-Let’s now see how to add more complex functionalities.
+Let’s dive straight in and see how to add more complex functionalities to our package.

 ### Input & Output (I/O)